Workers Compensation Benefits Lawyer in Ohio

 Get Workers’ Compensation for Losses from a Job-Related Injury

 Many workers in Ohio understand that if they are injured on the job they can get workers’ compensation payments to recover a portion of lost wages and the cost of their medical bills.
-But at Heller, Maas, Moro & Magill, Co., LPA we typically find that injured workers don’t know about other benefits which may be available to them.
+But the workers compensation benefits lawyers at Heller, Maas, Moro & Magill, Co., LPA we typically find that injured workers don’t know about other benefits which may be available to them.

 Our attorneys know the Ohio workers’ compensation system.
 We work to ensure our clients obtain the maximum workers’ comp settlement available through the Bureau of Workers’ Compensation (BWC) and the state Industrial Commission.